bclemenzi/sans-server-plugin/README.md

 Getting started with the SDK
 ---------------
-To use the features provided by
+To use the features provided by the SDK, include the following dependency to your project's pom.xml
 ```xml
 	<dependencies>
 			.